zichuan-li/openwrt-mx4300/snapshot-dependency-guide.md

 ### The fix

-For most package, take `tailscale` for example
+For most packages, take `tailscale` for example
 ```
 #update opkg database
 opkg update